Table of Contents

 Gradually, I realized that I felt empowered when I knew what I was dealing with, and I saw that I got better results from doctors when I knew exactly what questions to ask.
 Healthcare providers usually respond better when you’ve done your research and are well-informed (and if your doctor is annoyed at you for googling your symptoms, it’s time to change your doctor).

 As a society, we place undue pressure on doctors.
 They go through a decade of training, and put themselves through ungodly hours of continuous work.
-They’re responsible for the life of a human being, and kind of pressure leads to unimaginable stress.
+They’re responsible for the life of a human being, and that kind of pressure leads to unimaginable stress.

 But they’re not machines.
 You cannot expect any human being to go working all day, all their lives, and not make any mistakes.
 Of course, I’m not talking about outright negligence.
 I’m talking about small errors that make the difference between the prevention of a serious complication thanks to immediate diagnosis and resulting death from the failure of a timely decision.